nginxinc/ansible-role-nginx-app-protect/README.md

 A copy of this is in the sample-playbook directory in this repo.

-First create a file for all the varialbles as `nginx-app-protect-vars.yml`
+First create a file for all the variables as `nginx-app-protect-vars.yml`
 ```yaml
 ---